SailNav. Search

 Wind – Beaufort Scale

-The Beaufort scale classifies wind intensity by its effects on the sea and on land.
+The Beaufort scale classifies wind intensity by its effects on the sea and surface.
 Useful conversion: 1 kn = 1.852 km/h.

 Force Description Wind Sea State (approx)